digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # Announcements

-_Feel free to email me with any announcements you would like me to boost (upcoming conferences, webinars, trainings, or other events/topics of interest)._
+_Feel free to email me with any announcements you would like me to boost (upcoming conferences, webinars, trainings, or other events/topics of interest).
+Alternatively you can post them in the <a href="https://brightspace.nyu.edu/d2l/le/553114/discussions/List" target="_blank">Discussions</a> section of Brightspace._

 ---